Your Recovery

 - Your rehabilitation (rehab) will probably begin the day of your surgery.
 Your physical therapist will get you started.
 It may be painful to exercise at first, but your nurse will give you pain medicine if you need it.

 - Your physical therapist will help you walk, go up and down stairs, and get in and out of bed and chairs.
 The therapist will help improve the movement (range of motion) and strength in your knee.
-You will learn positions and motions that will help prevent your knee from popping out (dislocating).
-This is a very important part of your therapy.
+You will learn positions and motions that will be safe and help you be comfortable.

 - How quickly you regain strength and motion and do things on your own depends on how well you follow your physical therapy.
 Your physical therapist will teach you the exercises, but you must do them yourself.

-- An occupational therapist will work with you.
-You will learn how to bathe, dress, and do daily activities.
+- You will learn how to bathe, dress, and do daily activities.
 You may need tools to help with everyday activities.
 Tools include shower stools, shoehorns, and long-handled sponges.

 Diet